 Pauline’s Caramelized Tofu: Pauline’s Caramelized Tofu is a recipe from Sweet + Salty by Lagusta Yearwood, the first cookbook by a talented chef and chocolatier.

-Sweet-and-Sour Stir-Fried Vegetables (with Tofu or Other Plant Proteins): Sweet-and-sour stir-fried vegetables is an Asian-inspired dish that’s easy make at home.
+Sweet-and-Sour Stir-Fried Vegetables (with Tofu or Other Plant Proteins): Here’s an Asian-inspired dish that’s easy to make at home.
 The synergy between the colorful vegetables, sweet pineapple, and tofu is delightful.

 Tofu and Bok Choy Stir-Fry: This quick tofu and bok choy stir-fry uses two of my favorite shortcuts — a richly-flavored teriyaki marinade and squeeze-bottle ginger.